 Shades of Autumn Foods

-I prefer French potimarron or Japanese pumpkin, as it is less watery, a bit floury and even tastes of chestnut.
+French potimarron or Japanese (red kuri squash) pumpkin is best for this tart recipe, as it is less watery, a bit floury and even tastes of chestnut.
 I thoroughly recommend using it, otherwise butternut squash is also good.

 We had scoffed the lot that evening – but it just so happened I had just enough chestnut flour pastry left to make two tartlets.
 Thank heavens, as the next day the sun came out and I could finally take a snap or two before these were enjoyed for a bonus lunch.